 An American swimmer whose explosive freestyle leg in Rio secured Olympic gold, capping a career defined by relay brilliance and butterfly speed.

-Jack Conger emerged from the powerhouse program at the University of Texas as a versatile force in the pool, equally feared in butterfly and freestyle events.
-His collegiate career was decorated with NCAA titles, but his defining moment arrived on the global stage at the 2016 Rio Olympics.
-Swimming the third leg in the men's 4x200 meter freestyle relay final, Conger delivered a blistering split that helped propel the United States to a gold medal.
-Beyond that golden relay, he was a mainstay on U.S. national teams, known for his consistency in both individual and relay events at World Championships.
-His technical prowess in the 200-yard butterfly set an American record that stood as a benchmark for collegiate swimmers.
-Conger retired from competition in his late twenties, leaving a legacy as a quintessential team player whose fastest swims lifted his teammates to the podium's top step.
+Jack Conger swam the third leg of the men's 4x200 meter freestyle relay at the 2016 Rio Olympics, delivering a split that helped the United States win gold.
+His collegiate career at the University of Texas was decorated with NCAA titles.
+He was a mainstay on U.S. national teams, known for consistency in individual and relay events at World Championships.
+His 200-yard butterfly time set an American record that stood as a benchmark for collegiate swimmers.
+Conger retired in his late twenties.
+His fastest swims lifted his teammates to the podium's top step.

 1981–1996